 Very stringent measures are required to prevent possible exposure to beryllium.
 They are:

-Good housekeeping includes proper storage of substances, frequent disposal of waste, prompt spill clean-up, periodic maintenance of the equipment and no dry sweeping.
+Administrative controls include good housekeeping which includes proper storage of substances, frequent disposal of waste, prompt spill clean-up, periodic maintenance of the equipment and no dry sweeping.
 Limit the number of workers who may be exposed to beryllium.
 Use high-efficiency particulate air (HEPA) vacuums to clean equipment and the floor.
 Never use compressed air.

-Document last updated on March 21, 2002
+Document last updated on January 16, 2014